accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate content on the screen that flashes or causes flash effects: animated graphic element, video or animation, formatting effect.
+1. Identify content on the screen that flashes or causes flash effects: animated graphic element, video or animation, formatting effect.
 1. Check that
 	- the frequency of the effect is less than 3 flashes per second;
 	- or that the total surface area is less than 21,824 pixels.